 Lease payments are allocated between the principal and the interest cost.
 The interest cost is charged to the consolidated statement of profit and loss over the lease period.
 After the commencement date, the amount of the lease liabilities is increased to reflect the accretion of interest and reduced by the lease payments made and any change in the assessment of extension or termination options.
-Lease liabilities are remeasured with a corresponding adjustment to the related right-of-use asset if there is a modification, a change in the lease term, a change in the lease payments (e.g., changes to future payments resulting from a change in an index or rate used to determine such lease payments).
+Lease liabilities are remeasured with a corresponding adjustment to the related right-of-use asset if there is a modification, a change in the lease term, a change in the lease payments resulting from a change in an index or rate used to determine such lease payments).